Matteljay/bitchute-dl/README.md

     pip3 install lxml

-Then run the script with the target URL as a parameter.
+Download and unpack [this repository](https://github.com/Matteljay/bitchute-dl/releases), then run the script with the target URL as a parameter.
 Example:

     python3 ./bitchute-dl.py https://www.bitchute.com/video/oX3AgHj0jlUX/